plomlompom/plom-ii/README.md

 - show seconds, not only hours:minutes, for each message (DONE)
 - promptly remove infiles for parted channels (DONE)
 - replace special client commands with raw communication with IRC server (DONE)
-  - to do: /some/ interpretation of commands dependent on being sent to channel infile
+  - to do: make input interpretation dependent on which infile is used, i.e. allow leaving out channel/user field for those, and, possibly, PRIVMSG